h3xar0n/aws-security/README.md

   - Limit permissions for the S3 to one auditor
   - Encrypt the log files in S3--try SSE-S3, then SSE-KMS
   - Check logs after changes
+- Set up Lambda to modify DynamoDB and send logs to CloudWatch [like so](https://aws.amazon.com/blogs/security/how-to-create-an-aws-iam-policy-to-grant-aws-lambda-access-to-an-amazon-dynamodb-table/)

 ## Next Up
 - [x] ~Restructure notes under services~